(This manifesto expressed in two styles: Poetic and Practical)

 Think of them as the two pedals on a bicycle.
 Push only one, and you stall.

-Doing is the Christ Way: truth, responsibility, sacrifice, and useful love.
+Doing is The Sacred Way: truth, responsibility, sacrifice, and love in action.

 Being is mindfulness and the Sacred: stillness, attention, and connection to what is higher than your current craving.